-Having had an incredible experience of leading a team who sponsored a school in Cambodia in 2019, I decided to sponsor another school with the same charity, Classroom of Hope.
+Having had the incredible experience of leading a team who sponsored a school in Cambodia in 2019, I decided to sponsor another school with the same charity, Classroom of Hope.

 Thanks to Covid, our Lombok project ended up taking eighteen months longer than anticipated but this extra time gave the project time to grow and evolve in ways we could never have imagined.

 Keep reading to find out more about this innovative project, the school, and our impact.

 Why did we sponsor a school in Lombok?